walx007/ReactJSDev/docs/L1 | Why React.md

 - `getProfileData` – returns a new object .

 ##### React & Composition
 React makes use of the power of composition, heavily!
 React builds up pieces of a UI using components.
-Let's take a look at some pseudo code for an example.
-Here are three different components:

-> <Page />
-> <Article />
-> <Sidebar />
-Now let's take these simple components, combine them together, and create a more complex component (aka, composition in action!):

-> <Page>
-> <Article />
-> <Sidebar />
-> </Page>
-Now the Page component has the Article and Sidebar components inside.
-This is just like the earlier example where getProfileData had getProfileLink and getProfilePic inside it.

-We'll dig into components soon, but just know that composition plays a huge part in building React components.